 Most Popular Posts of the Year

 As 2022 comes to a close it’s only natural to reflect on the past twelve months.
-When I started this blog nearly eleven years ago, I never dreamt that it would still be popular today.
-Over the years, it has been a useful way to observe and log my ever-changing piano practice and teaching ideas as well as offering a platform to others enabling them to share their views and experiences.
-I feel grateful and humbled by just how many of you enjoy tuning in each week to read my thoughts as well as those of my friends and colleagues, who have all been so kind as to write interesting guest posts and articles.
+When I started this blog nearly eleven years ago, I never thought that it would still be popular today.
+Over the years, it has been a useful way to observe and log my ever-changing piano practice.
+It also shares teaching ideas.
+Additionally, it offers a platform to others, enabling them to share their views and experiences.
+I feel grateful and humbled.

-Perhaps some may have noticed that my focus has always been primarily as an author, writing piano publications, as opposed to a blogger.
-This year those efforts have been rewarded; last week my latest three-book series, Women Composers – A Graded Anthology For Piano (Schott) won a Presto Music Award for best ‘New Series Of The Year’.
-It was an exciting moment, not just for me but also for my publisher Schott Music, and I want to thank the whole Schott team for their commitment and belief in my work.
+Some may have noticed my focus is primarily as an author.
+This year, those efforts have been rewarded and last week marked an exciting achievement.
+My latest three-book series, Women Composers – A Graded Anthology For Piano (Schott), won a Presto Music Award.
+It was named the best ‘New Series Of The Year’.
+It was an exciting moment, not just for me but also for my publisher Schott Music.
+I want to thank the whole Schott team for their commitment.
+Their belief in my work has been invaluable.
 But I really want to thank YOU.
-Many of you have purchased these books (quite a few thousand of you, in fact) and you have been most generous in your comments about them, which I have really appreciated.
+Many of you have purchased these books.
+Quite a few thousand of you, in fact, have done so.
+You have been most generous in your comments about them and I have really appreciated your feedback.

-Here are the top five ‘most read’ posts on my blog this year, in the following categories:
+Here are the top four ‘most read’ posts on my blog this year, in the following categories:

 Most Popular Guest Posts: